kevin-ramirez/webpagepractice/README.md

 # Description

-A basic webpage to practice JS/HTML/CSS before starting a side project based on the variation of the MERN stack.
+A basic webpage to practice JS/HTML/CSS before starting a side project based on a variation of the MERN stack.